 Brrrrrrrr, its January…Old Man Winter is knocking on our door……of all the things that can cause our skin to dry out…..sunburn, detergents, not drinking enough water, etc……, cold winter weather actually wreaks the most havoc.
 Have you ever watched moisture condense on a window pane on a really cold day?
 The cold air causes moisture to condense out of the air and become visible on the window.
 Really cold air literally extracts moisture out of the air.
-These winter skin tips should help prevent over drying of your skin.
+These winter season skincare tips should help prevent over drying of your skin.

 Bitter cold and blistering winds rob your skin of moisture quickly and result is often scaly, dry patches that ITCH terribly and are further prone to cracking and splitting.
 The next time your feel your face burning or tingling in a brisk winter wind, remember you are actively losing precious moisture to evaporation.
 Cold winter air literally sucks your skin dry.